-The number of building consents issued for new dwellings in New Zealand declined 1.3 percent month-over-month to a seasonally adjusted 3055 in July 2019, following an upwardly revised 4.0 percent drop in the previous month.
-It was the fourth fall in building consents in the last five months.
-Excluding apartments, flats, and retirement village units, the number of consents for new houses advanced 4.8 percent, following a downwardly 1.7 percent climb in the previous month.
-In the year ended July 2019, the actual number of new dwellings consented was 35,472, compared to 32,850 in the previous year.
-Building Permits in New Zealand averaged 2000.29 from 1995 until 2019, reaching an all time high of 3387 in June of 2004 and a record low of 993 in January of 2009.
+The number of building consents issued for new dwellings in New Zealand increased 9.9 percent month-over-month to a seasonally adjusted 3275 in December 2019, rebounding from a downwardly revised 8.4 percent decline in the previous month and compared to market expectations of a 0.3 percent drop.
+Excluding apartments, flats, and retirement village units, the number of consents for new houses climbed 2.1 percent.
+In the year ended December 2019, the actual number of new dwellings consented was 37,538, up 14 percent from a year earlier.

-Building Permits in New Zealand is expected to be 2800.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Building Permits in New Zealand to stand at 2860.00 in 12 months time.
-In the long-term, the New Zealand New Dwellings Building Consents is projected to trend around 3000.00 in 2020, according to our econometric models.
+Building Permits in New Zealand is expected to be 3300.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Building Permits in New Zealand to stand at 3600.00 in 12 months time.
+In the long-term, the New Zealand New Dwellings Building Consents is projected to trend around 3980.00 in 2021, according to our econometric models.